scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** Add a Superior die to the attack roll and an extra wound die to the damage.

 ___
+#### Press the Attack
+- **AP Cost:** 5/4
+- **Weapon:** Any Melee
+- **Range:** Melee
+- **Level Required:** 3/12

+Strike into the target, attempting to push them back.
+Make a normal weapon attack, adding a proficient die to the roll.
+On hit the target is pushed back 1 tile and you move to occupy their space.
+On crit the target is staggered until the end of their next turn.

+***Enhanced:*** Add a wound die to the roll.
+If you make 2 critical successes, the target is knocked prone instead of staggered.

+___
+#### Smite
+- **AP Cost:** 6/5
+- **Weapon:** Melee Weapon
+- **Range:** Melee
+- **Level Required:** 3/12

+Empower your weapon with holy might.
+This attack consumes up to 2 mana.
+Make a normal weapon attack, using your divine spellcasting proficiency instead of your weapon proficiency, adding a proficient die to the roll.
+On hit, the target takes normal weapon damage, plus 1 wound die per mana used in holy damage.
+If the target is undead, they take wounds instead.
+On crit, if the target is undead they are turned for 1 minute.

+***Enhanced:*** Add a superior die instead of a proficient die to your attack roll, you may use up to 4 mana.

+___
+#### Deflect
+- **AP Cost:** 2/1(3)
+- **Weapon:** N/A
+- **Range:** Melee
+- **Level Required:** 4/12

+Can only be used when the target of a ranged weapon attack.
+Instead of making a defense roll against the attack, make a sleight of hand roll instead.
+On success you catch the projectile, taking no damage.

+***Enhanced:*** After catching the projectile you may spend 2 AP to fire the projectile back, as long as you have a ranged weapon that can fire the projectile.
+Add 1 proficiency die to the roll.

+___
+#### Cleave
+- **AP Cost:** 7/6
+- **Weapon:** Two-Handed weapon
+- **Range:** Melee
+- **Level Required:** 4/13

+You may target creatures equal to your Strength.
+Targets must be inside your zone of control.
+Make a melee weapon attack against all targets, adding a bad die to the roll.
+On hit, targets take 1 wound in damage.

+***Enhanced:*** You no longer add a bad die to the roll, on hit targets take normal weapon damage.

+___
 #### Flurry
 - **AP Cost:** 7/6
 - **Weapon:** One-Handed